mezganisaid/implement-ngx-translate-with-angular/README.md

 }
 </pre>

-4- Create new folder (i18n) in assets, and in this folder create to file json (fr.json, en.json), and create your data 5- Create yout app.components.html, and get DATA.
+4- Create new folder (i18n) in assets, and in this folder create to file json (fr.json, en.json), and create your data.

+5- Create yout app.components.html, and get DATA.

 6- Abort the server with CTR-C and start the server with 'ng serve'